 - 8. Legal tender, currency, medallions, or gold or silver coins issued by Illinois, the U.S., or any foreign country; or bullion. - 9.
 Photoprocessing machinery and equipment, including repair and replacement parts. - 10.
 Photoprocessing products sold for use in commercial motion pictures. - 11.
-Semen used for artificial insemination of livestock for direct agricultural production. - 12.
-Some kinds of thoroughbred and standardbred horses used for breeding and racing.
+Semen used for artificial insemination of livestock for direct agricultural production. - Some kinds of thoroughbred and standardbred horses used for breeding and racing.
 (No claim for credit or refund is allowed for taxes paid from May 30, 2000 through January 1, 2008, but the exemption applies for all other periods after May 30, 1995.) - 13.
 Equipment used for diagnosis, analysis, or treatment of hospital patients, and computers and communications equipment used for any hospital purpose, if bought by a lessor and leased for at least 1 year to a hospital having an active tax exemption number. - 14.
 Game or game birds bought at a game breeding and hunting preserve. - 15.
 Motor vehicles donated to a recognized educational organization (such transactions formerly were treated as taxable). - 16.
 Motor vehicles weighing over 8,000 pounds and subject to the commercial distribution fee (see "Driver's License & Vehicle Fees" on page 28).
 This exemption formerly applied to repair and replacement parts if the vehicle qualifies for the rolling stock exemption described below.
 The exemption was repealed for transactions on or after July 1, 2005.
 But motor vehicles and trailers that previously qualified for the exemption will remain exempt if the taxpayer continues to pay the Commercial Distribution Fee in later registration years. - 17.
-Through August 30, 2014, graphic-arts machinery, equipment, and replacement parts, and chemicals that act directly on graphic-arts products. - 18.
-Building materials when used for real estate in a redevelopment project within an intermodal terminal facility area (35 ILCS 120/2-6; see also 65 ILCS 5/11-74.4-3.1).
-(Such an area may be designated by a municipality for purposes of developing new and/or rehabilitating obsolete intermodal terminal facilities.) - 19.
-Building materials when used for real estate in an enterprise zone as part of a building project that is exempt from sales tax. - 20.
-Building materials that will be incorporated into a High Impact Business location.
+Machinery and equipment primarily used for manufacture or assembly of tangible personal property for sale or lease. - 18.
+Through August 30, 2014, graphic-arts machinery, equipment, and replacement parts, and chemicals that act directly on graphic-arts products. - Building materials when used for real estate in a redevelopment project within an intermodal terminal facility area (35 ILCS 120/2-6; see also 65 ILCS 5/11-74.4-3.1).
+(Such an area may be designated by a municipality for purposes of developing new and/or rehabilitating obsolete intermodal terminal facilities.) - 20.
+Building materials when used for real estate in an enterprise zone as part of a building project that is exempt from sales tax.

-- 21. Building materials when used for real estate in a River Edge Redevelopment Zone certified by the Department of Commerce and Economic Opportunity. - 22.
-Food for off-premises human consumption, and prescription and nonprescription medicines, medical appliances, and insulin, urine testing materials, syringes, and needles used by diabetics, if used by a person living on Medicaid in a licensed nursing home or a licensed facility for the mentally retarded or developmentally disabled (through June 30, 2011). - 23.
-Materials used in construction or maintenance of a community water supply operated by a nonprofit corporation having a water supply permit. - 24.
-Tangible personal property bought by a public facilities corporation to build or furnish a municipal convention hall, but only if legal title to the hall is transferred to the municipality without further payment by the municipality when the hall is completed or bonds issued by the corporation to finance the hall are retired. - 25.
+- 21. Building materials that will be incorporated into a High Impact Business location. - 22.
+Building materials when used for real estate in a River Edge Redevelopment Zone certified by the Department of Commerce and Economic Opportunity. - 23.
+Building materials incorporated into the planned Illiana Expressway. - 24.
+Food for off-premises human consumption, and prescription and nonprescription medicines, medical appliances, and insulin, urine testing materials, syringes, and needles used by diabetics, if used by a person living on Medicaid in a licensed nursing home or a licensed facility for the mentally retarded or developmentally disabled (through June 30, 2011). - 25.
+Materials used in construction or maintenance of a community water supply operated by a nonprofit corporation having a water supply permit. - 26.
+Tangible personal property bought by a public facilities corporation to build or furnish a municipal convention hall, but only if legal title to the hall is transferred to the municipality without further payment by the municipality when the hall is completed or bonds issued by the corporation to finance the hall are retired. - 27.
 Materials and components incorporated into or upon an aircraft as part of its modification, completion, repair, or maintenance by organizations that hold Air Agency Certificates, are empowered by the Federal Aviation Administration to operate an approved repair station, and meet some other requirements.